GoLearnToCode/kiei925-spring17/workbook/helpers.md

 <a href="/movies/index">Click here to see the list of movies</a>
 ```

-We can make our intentions a bit clearer by using the `link_to` helper:
+We can use Ruby to make the code bit clearer by using the `link_to` helper:

 ``` erb
 <%%= link_to "Click here to Google", "http://www.google.com" %>